josepharchibong/Data-Cleaning-with-SQL/README.md

   FROM RowNumCTE
   WHERE row_num > 1
   ```
-  <p align="justify">From the output below, there were no duplicates found, which further validates the intergrity of the data.
+  <p align="justify">From the output below, there were no duplicates found, which further validates the intergrity of the data.</p>

   ![Screenshot of the outcome](images/checking_for_duplicates.png)
 ---------------------------------------------------------------------